Later Gupta dynasty: History

-After Harsha's death, the Later Gupta ruler Adityasena became the sovereign ruler of a large kingdom extending from the Ganges in the north to the Chhota Nagpur in the south; and from Gomati River in the east to the Bay of Bengal in the west.
+After Harsha's death, the Later Gupta ruler Adityasena became the sovereign ruler of a large kingdom extending from the Ganges in the north to the Chhota Nagpur in the south; and from Gomati River in the west to the Bay of Bengal in the east.
 However, he was defeated by the Chalukyas.

-Jivitagupta II, the last known ruler of the dynasty, appears to have been defeated by Yashovarman of the Varman dynasty of Kannauj circa 750 CE.
+Jivitagupta II, the last known ruler of the dynasty, still ruled Magadha and parts of Bengal into the beginning of the 8th century however he appears to have been defeated by Yashovarman of the Varman dynasty of Kannauj circa 750 CE.